Culture of Reading, Berkshire: Arts

 Reading has a history of grassroots arts movements.
 The unoccupied 21 South Street, previously a school and an unemployment (dole) office, was temporarily squatted by artists in March 1985 and this action eventually led to its becoming a council run arts centre.
 Similarly, an occupation of the condemned former Huntley & Palmers building in 1989 took place by a collective of artists, calling it the Biscuit Base, in an attempt to put pressure on Reading Borough Council to provide more art space.
 This action did not secure it as art space, but did eventually lead to it being recognised by the council as a historic building.
 The facade was reprieved from demolition and converted to housing.
 In 1990, participants in the failed Biscuit Base action occupied a former temperance house in Silver Street which became the town's independent art centre, The Rising Sun Arts Centre.

 There are a number of works of public art in Reading.

 Media

 Reading has three local newspapers, The Reading Chronicle published weekly, on Thursdays and The Reading Post published on Wednesday and Fridays.
 A local publishing company, the Two Rivers Press, has published over 70 book titles, many on the topic of local history and art.

-Three local radio stations broadcast from Reading: BBC Radio Berkshire, Reading 107 FM and Heart Berkshire.
-Other local radio stations, such as London's 95.8 Capital FM, Basingstoke's 107.6 Kestrel FM and Slough's Star 106.6 can also be received.
+BBC Radio Berkshire broadcasts from Reading.
+Other local radio stations, such as Heart South, Capital London, and Greatest Hits Radio South are also available.

 Local television news programmes are the BBC's South Today and ITV's Meridian Tonight.